My mother is not fluent in English and this fact counted heavily against her on a call to an insurance company recently.

 For translators, getting certified is important because it is a guarantee that they are fluent.
 Right now, the lack of certified Farsi translators is hurting Farsi speakers in the United States and Canada.
 If you or a family member are in need of a Farsi translator, make sure the person is a native speaker, and genuinely qualified to speak your specific dialect.
 Then, I would talk to them to make sure that you understand each other.

-In order to make certain of the qualifications of your translator, contact The Farsi Language Center.
+In order to make certain of the qualifications of your translator, contact The Farsi Translation Center.

 Farsi Translation Center